Month 2, Day 11, Thursday 10:30 a.m.

 “Welcome to my office,” Ilma said.

-Ilma went straight to one of the shelves that lined the walls, pulling down two books.
+Ilma went straight to one of the shelves that lined the walls and pulled down two books.
 She handed them to Sebastien.
 “I recommend these two references.”

 Perhaps reading the doubt on her face, Ilma said, “It is best to absorb opposing views and different sources of information when approaching contentious topics.
 Broadening your horizons is valuable and allows you to see things that others cannot.
 Do not discount the worth of these tales gathered from and written by the people who lived during Myrddin’s time.
-Understanding the culture, the perspective and biases, and the things everyone then thought were ‘obvious,’ will give you perspective.
-Also, I have made some notes within these books that you might find relevant.”
+Understanding the culture, the biases, and the things everyone of the time thought were ‘obvious,’ will give you perspective.
+Also, there are some notes within these books that you might find relevant.”

 Sebastien held them carefully, aware of how valuable they probably were.
 “Thank you.
-I will read them both,” she promised, suddenly worried that she was leaving sweaty fingerprints on their surfaces.
+I will read them both,” she promised, suddenly worried that she was leaving sweaty fingerprints on their covers.

 “You are welcome.
 Bring them back to me when you are finished, preferably by the end of next term, before the summer break,” Ilma said, turning away.
 “You had best hurry to your next class.
 You only have a few minutes.”